ChristopherDBerry/ChristopherDBerry/README.md

 I design and build **compliant, production-grade systems** at the intersection of:
 - medical devices (IEC 62304, ISO 13485, CSV)
 - cloud infrastructure (AWS)
-- modern web stacks with a Python and Node focus
+- modern web stacks with a Python and Node.js focus

 Currently based in France 🇫🇷, originally from England 🇬🇧.